-- Wear safety glasses or goggles, or a face shield (with safety glasses or goggles) when operating a sander.
+Wear safety glasses with side shields or safety goggles, or a face shield (with safety glasses or goggles) when operating a sander.

 What should you avoid when using sanders?

-- Do not wear loose clothing or jewelry while using revolving power tools.
+Do not wear loose clothing or jewellery while using revolving power tools.
 Tie back long hair or wear appropriate hair protection.
 These measures will prevent hair, clothing, or jewellery (like dangling neck chains) from being caught and pulled by sander belts and pulleys that are in motion.

 Add a badge to your website or intranet so your workers can quickly find answers to their health and safety questions.